On This Page

 Oh...
-I forgot to say one thing about Alternative & Natural Flea Control such as Brewers yeast, garlic products, and many others.
+I forgot to talk about Alternative & Natural Flea Control such as brewers yeast, amethyst crystals, garlic products, cider vinegar, and many others.

 Speaking of "alternative medicine", ... before you get lured into thinking that the major pharmaceutical companies are somehow evil and that the companies that sell herbs and natural remedies...often along with religion...are angelic; check out the website QuackWatch for some realism.

 It's a little bit ironic that I introduce this topic as I have, because I personally:

 B. Have found quite a few "natural" products that work well for other problems

 It's just that I've been burned so many times by exaggerated claims and lousy results.
 And I don't think holiness should be hawked along-side miracle cures.
 So just be careful and mindful.